+Fig. 2.23: Physical activity

-Fig. 2.23: Engage in regular physical exercise to improve health g.
-Promote sanitation and infrastructure development h.
-Practice responsible animal contact
+g.
+Promote sanitation and infrastructure development

 - i.
 Follow Proper waste disposal practices in your community.
 Access to clean water, and improved sanitation facilities contribute to public health and reduce the burden of infectious diseases. - ii.
 Support initiatives aimed at improving sanitation facilities and access to clean water. - iii.
 Educate others about the importance of hygiene and cleanliness in preventing disease transmission.